Assistant Professor, Molecular Physiology and Biophysics

 Undergraduate Student, College of Arts and Sciences

-Junior; Medicine, Health, and Society with a Biological Sciences minor
+Senior; Medicine, Health, and Society with a Biological Sciences minor

-I am a first-year undergraduate from Franklin, TN pursuing a double major in Biochemistry and Mathematics with a minor in Data Science at Vanderbilt.
+I am a second-year undergraduate from Franklin, TN pursuing a double major in Biochemistry and Mathematics with a minor in Data Science at Vanderbilt.
 I am interested in the molecular mechanisms that underpin insulin resistance and diabetes.
 I’m passionate about health, biostatistics, and scientific literacy, and have aspirations to pursue my Ph.D. in the future.